THE STUDIO SPACE

 West Australian(WA) visual artists and craftspeople face a significant challenge finding, and retaining, stable studio spaces, suitable for the challenging process of creative production.
 This is quiet different to the presentation of their art such as exhibitions, public art, street art.
 More detail can be found in the WA Government funded Artists' Studio Provision: a new vision for WA, a 2014 report undertaken by Artsource and Black Radley Ltd.

-Artists run studios:
+Other artists run studios:

 Nyisztor Studio, Melville – Palmyra